lonneke-dev/PlaceToGo/TESTING.md

     - By using an index.loop searched on slack to connect the modal I managed to fix the bug.
 2. A bug was found when I tried to connect my place template to the image of the place cards.
     - After an actual hour of staring at my code from all angles I found that I forgot to add a "." in my url_for...
+3. A bug was found when I opened images on the place and index template the overlapped my whole page.
+    - After searching a bit through [Stack Overflow](https://stackoverflow.com/) I found a bit of css that makes sure the image doesn't overlap.
+4. A bug was found when I changed the places to cards, the Modal would show up inside the card.
+    - By moving the code of the modal outside the card but still inside the if session user statement the bug was fixed.

 ---